lihib94/RickAndMorty/README.md

 ## Description

 Rick and Morty App displays two tasks :
-1) Display the Most popular “Evil” character from the “Citadel of Ricks”
+1) The Most popular “Evil” character from the “Citadel of Ricks”
-2) Display chart of the popularity (num of episodes is shown on) of 5 given different characters.
+2) Chart of the popularity (num of episodes is shown on) of 5 given different characters.

 ## Live Demo